Investment Managers GIPS compliance and its impact on Asset Owners due diligence. GIPS due diligence questions. GIPS 2020 for private equity funds...

 Monitoring, evaluating and investing across geographies and through different strategies, requires skill sets and an increasingly efficient use of technology and data.

-If you would like to get some information on technology tools that can help you structure and keep track of your selection and monitoring Due Diligence processes of Private Equity funds, manage your research and documentation, creating specific PE due diligence questionnaires, contact us on firstname.lastname@example.org.
+If you would like information on technology that can help you structure and keep track of your selection and monitoring due diligence processes for Private Equity funds, manage your research and documentation, or create specific PE due diligence questionnaires, get in touch